Windows CMD Commands: Mastering the Command Prompt

 Commands are built-in programs that run through the Command Prompt program.
 The main use for commands is to automate various tasks, such as user provisioning and other routine actions.

-Below is an overview of some common Windows CMD (Command Prompt) commands.
+Below is an overview of essential Windows CMD (Command Prompt) commands.
 Every command has a brief explanation and an example use case.

 1. arp Command

-The arp (address resolution protocol) command shows and modifies entries in the ARP cache.
-The cache contains one or multiple tables that map IP addresses to resolved physical addresses.
+The arp (Address Resolution Protocol) command shows and modifies entries in the ARP cache.
+The cache contains one or multiple tables that map IP addresses to physical (MAC) addresses for devices on the local network.

 The syntax for the command is: